 "My heart would tell me that my son was not dead, but I wondered about it so often that I had started to lose faith," said Julia Alvarenga, his mother.

 "God willing, my son is not dead.
 God willing, my son is alive.
 And we're going to see him again one day.
-I'm very happy after learning that he's alive and that we will have him back home soon," his father, Ricardo, said.
+I'm very happy after learning that he's alive and that we will have him back home soon," said his father, Ricardo.

 But seeing what their son has been through also brings them feelings of sadness, he added.